Proximity effect of s-wave superconductor on inversion broken Weyl Semi-Metal: Model

+The distance between the nodes along the $k_{x}$ direction is given by $2\alpha$ which in principle can be determined from data on Weyl semi-metals.
+We treat it as a phenomenological parameter in our effective model.
 An important consideration in constructing a continuum model is to account for the discontinuity in the Hamiltonian along the z-direction.
 Our goal is to use a basis that spans the entire device, which requires the same degrees of freedom and power of the $P_{z}$ operator on both sides of the interface.
 To implement the numerical procedure in a Fourier basis, the model for the metallic region is also written in the two band basis.
 The parameters are chosen so that a quadratically dispersing spin degenerate band centred about the $\Gamma$ point intersects the Fermi surface:

 where $E_0$ is the band gap.
 Finally, we add to the metallic model a superconducting term:

 The gap function $\Delta_{\sigma\sigma'}$ is given by:

 where $F_{\sigma\sigma'}(\mathbf{r})$ is the pairing amplitude.
 The interaction strength $g_{\sigma\sigma'}(\mathbf{r})$ is constant within the superconductor, and only nonzero for $\sigma=\sigma'=1$.
 Note that the $\sigma=1$ band is the only one that intersects the chemical potential.
 The advantage of this representation is that the Hamiltonian can be expanded in a basis of $\sin(k_{z}z)$ with the choice of $k_{z}$ determined by the boundary condition at $z=0$ and $z=L$.
 A self consistent solution accurately captures the interface at $z=L_{B}$ represented by a sharp discontinuity.